 Washington Paycheck Calculator

-Calculate your take home pay after federal & Washington taxes
+Calculate your take-home pay after federal & Washington taxes

-Updated for 2023 tax year on Jan 01, 2023
+Updated for 2023 tax year on Mar 15, 2023

 Paycheck calculators by state

 Washington has a population of over 7 million (2019) and is one of the wealthiest and most socially liberal states in the country.
-Beside being the only state named after a president, it is also the birthplace of Starbucks.
+Besides being the only state named after a president, it is also the birthplace of Starbucks.
 The median household income is $70,979 (2017).

 Brief summary: